melezhik/pjam-on-rails/README.md

     ./bin/delayed_job start # start builds scheduler
     rails server -d # start pjam server binded to 127.0.0.1:3000

-## Pinto repository root
+## Pinto repository root directory

 Will be created in ~/.pjam/repo directory.
 To migrate existed one simply run following:

     mkdir -p  ~/.pjam/repo/ && cp -r /path/to/existed/repo/root  ~/.pjam/repo

-## Arfefacts root
+## Artefacts root directory

 Will be created in ~/.pjam/projects directory.

 # Terminology

-A brief explanation for pjam concept as terminology terms.
+A brief explanation for pjam concept.

-- Pjam - a name of build server.
-Pjam-on-rails - an "official" name, bear in mind that an application is written on ruby on rails framework.
+- Pjam - a name of the build server.
+Pjam-on-rails - an "official" name, bear in mind that pjam application is written on ruby on rails framework.

+- An application - is arbitruary perl application with source code checked out from VCS.

-- Project - is the collection of sequential builds.
-Project describes a configuration to be applied to the next build to be run.
-Different builds may be compared.
+- Project describes an application build configuration.
+This configuration to be applied to next build to be run.
+The configuration is the list of components.
+Every component is the represented by url in VCS.
+Also project has a _main_ application component  which distribution is created from.
+Hereby components are just dependencies for an application to be build.

-- Build - is the result of pjam builder, every build has a state and if build is succeeded has a number of artefacts.
-Build "inherit" it's configuration from projects when it is scheduled to builds queue.
-Build describe how and which source code from  VCS  is being build.
+- Build is the result of build process run by user, when build starts:
+    - project configuration is applied to build environment as components list
+    - new pinto stacks is created as a copy of pinto stack of previous build
+    - new install base is created as a copy of istall base of previous build
+    - build is added to builds queue ( see note about build scheduler )

+- Different builds may be compared.

-- Pjam builder - is the builds scheduler, which  asynchronously process the queue of builds, under the hood pjam builder implemented by active_job jam
+- Build scheduler - asynchronous scheduler processing the build's queue.
+Using delayed_job under the hood
+- Artefacts - files created during the process of creating build
-- Artefacts - a number of files, data resulted in successful build.
-Actually an archive of Perl modules for an application to be installed.
+     - Install base - an local directory with all of the dependencies for application
+     - Distribution archive - archived install base directory

 # See also
 - [pinto](https://github.com/thaljef/Pinto)